Safe Reinforcement Learning Using Black-Box Reachability Analysis: Introduction

 \section{Introduction}

-In reinforcement learning (RL), an agent perceives consecutive states of its environment and acts after each observation to maximize long-term cumulative expected reward \cite{book:sutton1998introduction}.
-One key challenge to the widespread deployment of RL in safety-critical systems is the difficulty of ensuring that an RL agent's policies are safe, especially when the system model and its surrounding environment are both unknown and subject to noise \cite{mihatsch2002risk,koppejan2011neuroevolutionary,garcia2015comprehensive}.
-In this work, we consider the case of RL for guaranteed-safe navigation of mobile robots, such as autonomous cars or delivery drones, where safety means collision avoidance.
-We leverage the ability of an RL agent to plan complex sequences of actions in concert with data-driven reachability analysis to guarantee safety by post-processing the RL agent's actions.
+In reinforcement learning (RL), an agent perceives and reacts to consecutive states of its environment to maximize long-term cumulative expected reward \cite{book:sutton1998introduction}.
+One key challenge to the widespread deployment of RL in safety-critical systems is ensuring that an RL agent's policies are safe, especially when the system environment or dynamics are a black box and subject to noise \cite{mihatsch2002risk,garcia2015comprehensive}.
+In this work, we consider RL for guaranteed-safe navigation of mobile robots, such as autonomous cars or delivery drones, where safety means collision avoidance.
+We leverage RL to plan complex action sequences in concert with data-driven reachability analysis to guarantee safety for a black-box system.